miriamposner/unix/getting_started_with_commandline.md

     cd Desktop

 (Or the name of another folder at the same level as you.)
-Better yet, type
+Better yet, on a Mac, you can type

     cd Desk